 A Google patent application published this week shows us what Google’s visual Search for phones might evolve into.
-When you take a picture of a city street, your picture may include buildings, street signs, people’s faces, cars, and many other objects.
+For example, when you take a picture of a city street, your picture may include buildings, street signs, people’s faces, cars, and many other objects.
 If you send that picture as a query, the search engine might break the image into parts and search for many of the objects in the image, and give you a mix of search results based upon all of those parts.

 The patent filing is: